tate-r/math_projects/README.md

 		TypeError: in vector addition , both elements must be vectors of the same dimention

 The same happens with subtraction.
-Multiplication of two vectors is impossible.
+Multiplication of two vectors has yet to be implemented.

 ------------------------------------------------------------------------